1) My story begins the year after the Flood,

 Each now curses themselves for being an ignoramus

-And vomits at the sight of her worm–eaten charms.
+And vomits at the sight of her worm–riddled charms.

 79) A crown of horns Nimrod wore,